 The Committees advise the Main Commission in their area of expertise.
 They direct the work of Task Groups, and play an important role in ensuring the quality of ICRP reports.

-Task Groups are established to undertake a specific task, normally the production of a single ICRP publication, and are generally comprised of a mixture of Committee members and other experts in the field invited to contribute to the work.
+Task Groups are established to undertake a specific task, normally the production of a single ICRP report for publication in the dedicated journal Annals of the ICRP, and are generally comprised of a mixture of Committee members and other experts in the field invited to contribute to the work.

 ICRP has published well over one hundred publications on all aspects of radiological protection.
 Most address a particular area within radiological protection, but a handful of publications, the so-called fundamental recommendations, each describe the overall system of radiological protection.
 The system of radiological protection is based on the current understanding of the science of radiation exposures and effects, and value judgements.
 These value judgements take into account societal expectations, ethics, and experience gained in application of the system.
 As the understanding of the science and societal expectations have evolved over time, so too has the system of radiological protection.
 As well, the recommendations continue to take into account novel uses of radiation in medicine and other fields to help ensure an adequate level of safety under all circumstances.